seakeal/seakeal/README.md

 # HELLO

 My name is Nicholas, more commonly known as Nic (in the real world) or Seakeal (online).
-I am currently working as a full-stack web developer for a staffing agency, but am open to other opportunities.
+I currently work as a full-stack web developer for a staffing agency, but am open to other opportunities.

 ## Code
 ### Languages